cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 D_{KL}(p, q) = H(p, q) - H(p)
 $$

 Why don't we use this in machine learning models instead of the cross entropy?
-The K-L divergence between distributions requires us to know the true, underlying probabilities of both the actual distribution $p$ and our prediction thereof.
+The KL-divergence between distributions requires us to know the true, underlying probabilities of both the actual distribution $p$ and our prediction thereof.
 Unfortunately, we never have the former: that's why we build the model.

 # Maximum a posteriori estimation
 When estimating $\theta$ via the MLE, we put no constraints on the permissible values thereof.
-More explicitly, we allow $\theta$ to be *equally likely to assume any real number* -- be it $0$, or $10$, or $-20$, or $2.37 \times 10^{36}$.
+More explicitly, we allow $\theta$ to be *equally likely to assume any real number* — be it $0$, or $10$, or $-20$, or $2.37 \times 10^{36}$.

 In practice, this assumption is both unrealistic and superfluous: typically, we do wish to constrain $\theta$ (our weights) to a non-infinite range of values.
 We do this by putting a *prior* on $\theta$.
 Whereas the MLE computes $\underset{\theta}{\arg\max}\ p(y\vert x; \theta)$, the maximum a posteriori estimate, or MAP, computes $\underset{\theta}{\arg\max}\ p(y\vert x; \theta)p(\theta)$.